-Not only is video conferencing a better option than emails or traveling to meetings over vast differences, it can also help to deliver internal communications campaigns.
+Video conferencing is a better option than emails or traveling to meetings over vast distances, - which can be a frequent method of communication in big companies.
+Video content can also be used to deliver internal communications campaigns.

 Hosting webinars, for example, where employees can all attend and hear the same information from the same person at the same time is a brilliant way to ensure consistency in messaging and information sharing across the organization.

 Using video to record events and make them accessible is another way to improve information sharing.
 The world’s largest hedge fund, Bridgewater Associates, records every meeting that’s held and makes it available to all employees.
 Not only is this a great internal communications tool, but it can be used as a learning and development tool and it keeps meetings more transparent and accountable.

 More information on the topic: Importance of sharing information in a team.